PowerBiDevCamp/TranslationsBuilder/Docs/Installation Guide.md

-Note that the installation file named **TranslationsBuilderInstall.msi** has not been signed using Authenticate to verify the authenticity of the code manufacturer which is Power BI Dev Camp.
-We are currently in the process of obtaining a code-signing certificate for Power BI Dev Camp which will make the installation process smoother in the future.
+Note that the installation file named **TranslationsBuilderInstall.msi** has not been signed using Authenticate to verify the authenticity of the code manufacturer which is **Power BI Dev Camp**.
+We are currently in the process of obtaining a code-signing certificate for **Power BI Dev Camp** which will make the installation process smoother in the future.
 But for now, there are some extra steps to go through during installation because the Window operating system cannot verify who the publisher is.

 Open to context menu for **TranslationsBuilderInstall.msi** and select **Open** to run the installation program.